SBA PPP Forgiveness Update - Next Steps

 Here are some things you will need to be aware of as you begin to prepare for the forgiveness phase:

-- Information required to complete the Paycheck Protection Plan Loan Forgiveness Application Package
+- Original Letter of Information required to complete the Paycheck Protection Plan Loan Forgiveness Application Package - May 2020

 - Recent changes/guidance from the US Treasury regarding the SBA Paycheck Protection Plan